billfass/my_bert_model/README.md

 print(prediction("Hello world", "I'm here"))

-# or you can simply lunch demo.ipynb file to test
 ```
+### Test the model using gradio
+Lunch demo.ipynb file to test the model with gradio

+### Test the model using FAST API
+Lunch main.py file to test the model with FastApi

 ## Limitations and Bias